Joyful12-tech/sales-analysis/README.md

 - [Result](#result)
 - [Recommendations](#recommendations)

+---
 ### Project Overview
-This project focuses on analyzing and visualizing restaurant sales data to uncover trends, measure performance, and provide actionable business insights.
+This project focuses on analyzing and visualizing restaurant sales data to uncover trends, measure performance, and provide actionable business insights
+---
 ###  Data Source
 The dataset used for this project contains restaurant sales transaction records, including: